Fair Work Act 2009 Compliance Guide for Australian Employers

 The Fair Work Act 2009 (Cth) applies to virtually all Australian employers.
 This comprehensive guide covers National Employment Standards (NES), modern awards, employment contracts, termination procedures, and Fair Work Ombudsman obligations.
+For automated compliance tools, see Fair Work Shield.

 The Fair Work Act 2009: Your Legal Obligations